fibonhack/fibonhack.github.io/_main/resources/pwn.md

 ```py
 shellcode = b'\xcc' + shellcode
 ```
-What is 0xcc? int3 instruction.
-Basically is is an instruction is an instruction specifically used to support debugging, and its corresponding machine code is 0xCC.
-When the CPU executes this instruction, it will generate an exception and call the corresponding exception handler (interrupt 3) for further processing. [source there](https://www.programmersought.com/article/55404064361/)
+What is 0xcc?
+It corresponds to the instruction `int3`, which is used by all the common OSes to support debugging.
+When the CPU executes this instruction, an exception of type 3 (TRAP) is generated, the corresponding exception handler is called, and the Linux kernel will notify this exception to the process who generated it with a signal.
+The default behaviour for a process when a signal of type 3 is received, is to terminate because of SIGTRAP, but if a debugger (gdb in the Linux world) is attached, it will give the control to the user, like when a `sane` breakpoint is hit (e.g. the one you put from the gdb cli with the command `b *main`).
+[More info there](https://www.programmersought.com/article/55404064361/)

 Always remember to delete this extra byte before running your exploit on a process that is not being traced by gdb, for example the remote server, or this process will generate the exception and be killed!